Ziyu0/Ziyu0.github.io/_posts/2018-01-24-python-basics-shallow-copy-and-deep-copy.md

 5
 ```

-However, what actually happens is not that simple. `y` is not a "new" variable, because Python will let it points to the memory location of `x`, which means that `y` and `x` are just two identifiers of the same variable whose value is 3.
+However, what actually happens is not that simple. `y` is not a "new" variable, because Python will let it points to the memory location of `x`, which means that `y` and `x` are just two identifiers of the same variable whose value is 5.
 The figure below shows how it works:

 ```
 x  ⟶ memory location where value 3 is stored y  ↗
 ```

 We can confirm this by checking their identities using the `id()` function.
-Only unique object or variable will have its own identities.
-Here we can see `x` and `y` have the same id, that being said, they are the same object:
+Only unique object or variable will have its own identity.
+Here we can see that `x` and `y` have the same id, that being said, they are the same object:

 ```python
 >>> id(x)